d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ## Version 1.9.0

-The app is submitted for release on Apple Mac Store 17 February 2020.
+This version is approved for release on Apple Mac Store 18 February 2020.

 - redesign of the Restore view
 - some bugfixes